astro648/astronomerayaan/README.md

 ## Rapidfire
 <table><tr><td valign="top" width="50%">

-- 🔭 I’m currently working on [ConsoleController](https://github.com/astronomerayaan/ConsoleController/) and some other stuff
+- 🔭 I’m currently working on a lot of stuff and you might see random repos show up at random times

-- 🌱 In the tech field, I’m currently learning electrical engineering.
+- 🌱 In the tech field, I’m currently learning Selenium.

 - ❓ Ask me about things related to space and I'll probably have an answer.